The Quest (1976 TV series)

-The Quest is an American Western series which aired on NBC from September to December 1976.
+The Quest is an American Western television series which aired on NBC from September to December 1976.
 The series stars Kurt Russell and Tim Matheson.
 The pilot episode aired as a television movie on May 13, 1976.

 Overview

-Two brothers Morgan (Kurt Russell) and Quentin Bodine (Matheson) are seeking the whereabouts of their long-lost sister, Patricia, thought to be held by the Cheyenne.
+Two brothers Morgan and Quentin Beaudine are seeking the whereabouts of their long-lost sister, Patricia, thought to be held by the Cheyenne.
 The siblings were separated after their parents were killed during an "Indian massacre".
 Morgan, known as "Two Persons", was a captive of the Cheyenne for eight years until he was freed by the United States Army.
 Quentin was taken to San Francisco, where he was educated as a physician.

 After their reunion, the pair journey together over thousands of miles across the Great Plains and the Rocky Mountains in search of Patricia; hence, the title The Quest.